stevekochscience/sqlschool/_posts/6-cases/yammer/2014-06-02-a-drop-in-engagement.md

 Once you have an ordered list of possible problems, it's time to investigate.

 For this problem, you will need to use four tables. *Note: this data is fake and was generated for the purpose of this case study.
-It is similar instructure to Yammer's actual data, but for privacy and security reasons it is not real.*
+It is similar in structure to Yammer's actual data, but for privacy and security reasons it is not real.*

 <style>